 Step 3: Working with the MainActivity File

 Go to the MainActivity File and refer to the following code.
 Below is the code for the MainActivity File.
 Comments are added inside the code to understand the code in more detail.

 The function that needs to implement the multiple item selection for alert dialog is discussed below.

 setMultiChoiceItems(listItems, checkedItems, new DialogInterface.OnMultiChoiceClickListener()

-listItems: are the items to be deisplayed on the alert dialog.
+- listItems: are the items to be displayed on the alert dialog.

-checkedItems: it is the boolean array which maintains the selected valus as true, and unselected values as false.
+- checkedItems: it is the boolean array that maintains the selected values as true, and unselected values as false.

-DialogInterface.OnMultiChoiceClickListener(): which is callback when change in the selection of items takes place.
+- DialogInterface.OnMultiChoiceClickListener(): This is a callback when a change in the selection of items takes place.

 Invoke the following code to implement the things.
 Comments are added for better understanding.